The dark fate of ultra-faint dwarfs: Gravothermal collapse in action: Correlations

 \section{Correlations}

 In this section, we show how properties of the MW's UFDs vary with the distance of their orbital pericentre to the MW. \cite{Kaplinghat_2019} pointed out an anti-correlation between the central DM density of bright MW dwarf spheroidal galaxies and their orbital pericentre.
+This behaviour may provide a promising probe for SIDM models \citep[e.g.][]{Kahlhoefer_2019, Sameie_2020, Ebisu_2022, Hayashi_2023}.
 Similarly, we study the average density within the physical half-light radius, $r_h$.
 For SIDM halos, the density of DM within $r_h$ is almost constant, and thus the average density is representative of the central density of the DM halo (see also Fig.~\ref{fig:central_density}).
 As a consequence, comparing $\overline{\rho}_h$ for the UFDs is meaningful in the context of DM self-interactions and may tell us something about their gravothermal evolution.

-In Fig.~\ref{fig:correlations_peri}, we show the density within the physical half-light radius (upper panel) and the physical half-light radius (middle panel) as a function of the distance to the host galaxy, i.e.\ the MW, at the pericentre passage.
-In addition, the lower panel gives the stage of the gravothermal evolution in terms of $\tau$ as assigned to the UFDs of our sample in Fig.~\ref{fig:central_density}.
 For the pericentre distance, we rely mainly on the values given by \cite{Pace_2022}, for a few systems not given there, we use the ones provided by \cite{Simon_2018}.

+The upper panel of Fig.~\ref{fig:correlations_peri} shows the average density within the half-light radius versus the pericentre distance for the MW UFDs, revealing an overall strong anti-correlation.
+In the SIDM framework, a natural expectation is that UFDs with smaller pericentre distances experience stronger tidal stripping, which accelerates gravothermal collapse and drives the halo into a deeper collapse phase with higher central density~\citep[e.g.][]{Nishikawa_2020, Sameie_2018}.
+In addition, a smaller pericentre may also indicate earlier halo infall and thus a higher halo concentration, further promoting deeper collapse and enhanced density.

+We note that the anti-correlation for the UFDs appears stronger than reported in previous studies~\citep{Kaplinghat_2019, Hayashi_2023}. \cite{Kaplinghat_2019} first showed that such a trend is pronounced for the brightest MW dwarfs, but becomes weak for the UFD population. \cite{Hayashi_2023} further argued that the scatter is large and found no clear evidence for an anti-correlation among UFDs.
+One important difference is that these previous works characterised the density using the inferred value at $150\,\mathrm{pc}$ obtained from fitting a specific density profile, whereas we instead use the average density within the half-light radius.
+We leave it to future work to investigate whether this difference systematically affects the assessment of the strength of the anti-correlation.